 The fact this place still has lines down the block lends hard evidence to the theory that the world is indeed caught in a glitch and a faction of the population continues to believe it’s 2006.
 This is a coffee shop.
 With coffee.
 And tea.
-And some food.
+And some reheated food.
 If this sounds similar to 1,000 other places in Los Angeles, your mind isn’t playing tricks on you anymore.
 Welcome back from the glitch - and stop eating at Urth.

-Le Petit Four exists on that weird stretch of the Sunset Strip full of crowded restaurants you always drive past and wonder who’s actually eating there.
+Le Petit Four exists on that weird stretch of The Sunset Strip full of crowded restaurants you always drive past and wonder who’s actually eating there.
 Then your cousin Tamra from Charlotte visits and asks to go to Le Petit Four and your question is answered.
 The touristy French spot isn’t godawful, but you’re also paying $20 for a plate of fettuccine alfredo you could probably make at home in the dark with a jar of Prego.
 Silver lining - their wine list is actually very solid.

 Crossroads is most well known for being that place your vegan friend swears will change your views on vegan food, but ultimately never does.
 Yes, their “chicken” and waffles and eggplant lasagna are pretty good, but you know what’s better?
 Actual chicken and waffles and lasagna.
 The space on Melrose is very nice, though your low-key healthy lunch spot this is not.
 Crossroads is aggressively fancy and you’ll be shoveling out the money to prove it.

 Oh, Chin Chin.
 Where would LA even be without your bland, oily, and overpriced food?
-At this point, living off Daddy’s credit card and being obsessed with Chin Chin for a summer is a rite of passage for most new arrivals to Los Angeles.
-But the reality is, this sceney Chinese restaurant has never been anything else besides aggressively second-rate.
+At this point, living off daddy’s credit card and being obsessed with Chin Chin for a summer is a rite of passage for most new arrivals to Los Angeles, but the reality is, this scene-y Chinese restaurant has never been anything else besides aggressively second-rate.
 If you’re there because you and your friends want to be seen on the patio or because Lauren Conrad went there in 2010 - fine.
 But if you’re there to eat anything close to legitimate Chinese food, you have been entirely misinformed.